Skip to content

 KY-A inch face, with Agat ‘stopwatch’ logo

 The map measure has an accompanying leaflet, or ‘passport’ originally supplied in its box or case.
 Both original leaflet and a Google translate are shown here.
 This leaflet gives us an approximate manufacture date for the measure itself as it is stamped with a 1975 date.
 While the number on the box, ‘TY 25-07-1039-74’, may suggest a 1974 date, it is more likely to be the article number.
+More on determining a date below.

 Front page of accompanying leaflet